serpaldom/Raizo/README.md

 > **Step 2** - Create the database (optional if you use PostgreSQL/MySQL)

 You can change what database engine to use in the settings.py file.
 Remember to change the options to connect to your database properly.

+PostgreSQL:

+1. Install PostgreSQL server
+2. Create a new role based in the username that django will use to manage the database (specify in the settings.py file)
+3. Grant all permissions to that new role
+4. Create a database based in the database name that django will use to manage the database (specify in the settings.py file)
+5. Make the new role as owner of the new database
 <br />

 <br />